wehlutyk/thesis/content/3-gistr-4-results.md

 Having developed a method to reliably break down individual transformations into simpler operations, we can come back to our initial goal of synthesising the overall phenomenon with intelligible building blocks.
 Ideally, we would like to know how often each basic operation of utterance alignment (deletion, replacement, exchange, conservation) is actually used by subjects, how those basic operations get grouped together, and how they depend on each other both inside a single utterance transformation and across successive transformations in branches.
 In more abstract terms, we are looking for the best way to dice the complete data into its internal components;
-such components need not be restricted to the level of individual utterance-to-utterance transformations, but can also span along branches and in a tree.
+such components need not be restricted to the level of individual utterance-to-utterance transformations, but could also span along branches and in a tree.

 To do so we use the alignment tool we just developed to build a more synthetic representation of the branches.
 Indeed with the information provided by each alignment it is now possible to follow the ancestry and descent of individual words through parent and child transformations in a branch.
 Consider for instance a toy branch $u \rightarrow u' \rightarrow u''$.
 Any word $w' \in u'$ can be identified as a new insertion or affiliated to a parent word $w \in u$ that was conserved, replaced, and/or moved in an exchange.
 On the child side, $w'$ can also be linked to its child $w''$ (if it wasn't deleted), thus continuing the lineage of this specific word along the branch.

-^[Note that the alignment tool produces a tree of possible deep alignments for each pair of utterances, such that a word in $u$ could be assigned to different words in $u'$ for different choices of deep alignments.
+Note that the alignment tool produces a tree of possible deep alignments for each pair of utterances, such that a word in $u$ could be assigned to different words in $u'$ for different choices of deep alignments.
-To decide this uncertainty for a given word $w$ we first determine if it is conserved (either exactly or through replacement) in at least of all the deep alignments;
+To decide this uncertainty we construct a consensus alignment for each transformation $u \rightarrow u'$: for a given word $w$ in $u$ we first determine if it is conserved (either exactly or through replacement) in at least half of all the deep alignments;
 if so, we select the child word in $u'$ which appears in most deep alignments (i.e. the majority child);
 if not, the operation is considered a deletion.
 Any word in $u'$ that has no assigned parent word is considered an insertion.
+^[When a word is stable in exactly half the deep alignments and deleted in the other half, we still consider it stable;
+as a consequence the consensus alignment sometimes features one or two more stable words than in the deep alignments it synthesises.
+Such conflicts are inherent to any consensus method, and the alternative to this choice is to consider the word unstable, which adds deletions and insertions to the consensus alignment;
+we chose to favour stabilities.
+A small number of these cases create new single-word exchanges, as two such metastable words are assigned children at exchanged positions;
+manual inspection of these cases showed that such exchanges were consistent with the transformation.
+Finally, a stable word can have two equally probable candidate children, and conversely a given child word can two equally probable (often metastable, though not necessarily) parent words.
+In those cases, we decide in favour of the word closest to the end of the utterance. \todo{Favour the first, so as to stop suspicion of bias in position effect.}
+The procedure is consistent in both directions: the consensus alignment for $u \rightarrow u'$ is the same as for $u' \rightarrow u$.
+In practice, only 53 of the 3461 transformations in Experiment 3 have more than one deep alignment, 46 of which have 2 (the other seven have 3 to 6 deep alignments), such that any change here has virtually no impact on the results.
 ]

-@Fig:gistr-lineage-tree gathers this information and plots the lineages of the branches for an example tree from Experiment 3 (tree #4, also shown in @fig:gistr-trees).
+@Fig:gistr-lineage-tree gathers consensus alignments and plots the lineages of the branches for an example tree from Experiment 3 (tree #4, also shown in @fig:gistr-trees).
 The root of this tree is the following utterance:

 > « At Dover, the finale of the bailiffs' convention.
 Their duties, said a speaker, are "delicate, dangerous, and insufficiently compensated." » <!-- #4 -->